flatpak/flatpak-github-actions/README.md

 To build for CPU architectures other than `x86_64`, the GitHub Actions workflow has to either natively be running on that architecture (e.g. on an `aarch64` self-hosted GitHub Actions runner), or the container used must be configured to emulate the requested architecture (e.g. with QEMU).

-For example, to built a Flatpak for both `x86_64` and `aarch64` using emulation, use the following workflow as a guide:
+For example, to build a Flatpak for both `x86_64` and `aarch64` using emulation, use the following workflow as a guide:

 ```yaml
 on: